Mysore Jaana

-Mysore Jaana is a 1992 Indian Kannada-language-language romantic drama film produced & directed by A. T. Raghu and written by H. V. Subba Rao.
+Mysore Jaana is a 1992 Indian Kannada-language romantic drama film produced & directed by A. T. Raghu and written by H. V. Subba Rao.
 The film stars Ambareesh, Vinaya Prasad and Anjana with Doddanna, Vajramuni, Mukhyamantri Chandru, Sudheer and Lohithaswa in key supporting roles.

 The film's music was composed by Rajan–Nagendra and the audio was launched on the Sangeetha music banner.

 Soundtrack

 The music of the film was composed by Rajan–Nagendra and lyrics written by R. N. Jayagopal.